Ibaslogic/Ibaslogic/src/posts/2020-04-04-meme-generator-with-react-hooks/meme-generator-with-react-hooks.md

   - hooks
 ---

-This tutorial is a follow up to the [practical guide to learning the React hooks](/blog/react-hooks-tutorial/ "react hook tutorial").
-It is aimed at helping the beginners to solidify their React Hooks foundation.
+Earlier on this blog, we created a [practical guide to learning the React hooks](/blog/react-hooks-tutorial/ "react hook tutorial").
+There, we discussed the fundamentals of these Hooks and apply them in a real project.

-If you haven’t get started with React and its Hooks, please follow this [step by step guide to React](/blog/react-tutorial-for-beginners/ "react tutorial") and its [React Hooks version](/blog/react-hooks-tutorial/ "react hook tutorial").
+That is a good starting point if you are just getting started with React Hooks.
+However, in this guide, we aimed at solidifying our React Hooks foundation by working on another simple project called meme generator.

-After that, you can follow this simple meme generator project.
+To follow this guide, make sure you are familiar with React and Hooks.
+Else, go ahead and read this [step by step guide to React](/blog/react-tutorial-for-beginners/ "react tutorial") and its [React Hooks version](/blog/react-hooks-tutorial/ "react hook tutorial").

 Ok.
 If you are ready, let’s dive in.